Your membership is important, and we thank you for supporting OSCPA's efforts to advance the accounting profession in Oregon.

 What are the special CPE offers available to me when I renew my membership?

-You have these options to get the CPE you need and savings you want when you renew your membership with OSCPA.
+Take advantage of this year's members-only special dues renewal offer to get the CPE you need and savings you want when you renew your membership with OSCPA.

 Are there benefits I receive by being both an OSCPA and AICPA member?